An expectant mother wants nothing but the best for her child.

 Folic acid’s protective benefits against these conditions were first identified in the 1980s, and its effectiveness has held up in scientific literature.

-According to DTB researchers and the U.S. Centers for Disease Control and Prevention (CDC), half of all pregnancies are unplanned, so women of childbearing age should take 0.4 milligrams of folic acid daily.
+According to DTB researchers and the U.S. Centers for Disease Control and Prevention (CDC), half of all pregnancies are unplanned, so women of childbearing age should take 0.4 milligrams of daily.

 Women at higher risk of having a child with NTDs may benefit from taking up to 5 milligrams of folic acid a day while pregnant, researchers say.